 -New bond creation is disabled -Chicken In fees are waived -LUSD shifting is disabled

 In the wind-down state, users are encouraged to withdraw their funds.
 Bonders should Chicken Out, and bLUSD holders should redeem.
 Users can then create bonds in the new LUSD Chicken Bonds instance which will be hooked up to the v3 Yearn vault.

 The wind-down activation simply enacts the changes above, and changes Chicken Bonds’ internal system accounting: the Permanent bucket is emptied, and the funds it contained are added to the Reserve bucket.
-However, Yearn theoretically also have control over system funds equal in size to the Permanent bucket - see here [LINK - “Who has control over the Chicken Bonds funds?”].
+However, Yearn theoretically also have control over system funds - see here: “Who has control over the Chicken Bonds funds?”.